How To Set Your Group Therapy Rates

 Most money mindset experts will tell you to start with your end goal.
 One of my favorites is Tiffany McLain, and I consistently watch her walk her therapists through a process of (1) setting their yearly financial goals, (2) setting lifestyle goals (e.g. how many clinical hours/week and how many weeks of vacation), and then (3) doing the math to figure out what their hourly rate should be.

-For example, let’s say you want to gross $100k per year with only individual therapy.
+For instance, if you want to gross $100,000 per year from individual therapy alone.
 You decide that you will meet with clients 46 weeks out of the year (with 4 weeks of vacation and 2 weeks of sick time), and that you will see 20 clients each week (e.g. 5-6 clients a day Monday through Thursday).
 With these numbers, you can figure out that you should charge about $110 (or more) per session.

 $100,000 ÷ 46 (weeks) ÷ 20 (clients per week) = $109 (client rate per session)